pereirarodrigo/vijnana/README.md

 Vijñāna leverages a mix of intrinsic curiosity-derived rewards, temporal encoding, and meta-learning to condition its own subsequent curiosity in the face of novel situations.
 There is no external goal-shaping - the system is to structure objectives on its own.

 <img src="img/architecture.png" width="700px" height="400px"><br>
-<smaller>Simplified system architecture, highlighting Vijñāna's core components and operations</smaller>
+<p style="font-size: 10px;">Simplified system architecture, highlighting Vijñāna's core components and operations</p>